WorkBright Logo

 Did You Know?

-Organizations with a standard onboarding process experience >50 percent greater new-hire productivity.
+Organizations with a standard onboarding process experience >50% greater new-hire productivity.
 If you’re looking for an easy-to-use system to increase efficiency and productivity, check out WorkBright’s employee onboarding software.
 You can set up all your paperwork, forms, training videos, and more while allowing new hires to access and complete everything right from their phone.
-You can even complete their eligibility verification virtually using our Remote I9 with E-Verify!
+You can even complete their eligibility verification virtually using our Smart I-9 with E-Verify!
 Find out how today.